ucbnlp24/webpage/about.md

 {{ module }}
 {% endfor %}

-*A major part of course content has been borrowed from earlier offerings by Prof. David Bamman.
+*A major part of course content has been borrowed from its earlier offerings by Prof. David Bamman.